nitinsurana/repeatit/README.md

 13. Create a way for extension users to see the pre-requisite & description for every extension and then execute it when
 14. Create a way for recipes to take input for e.g. "Create Assessment with 5 random qTypes" to take what qTypes and assessment-name.
 Best would be to create a page on github wiki for every recipe with screenshots and if possible with videos showing how does that particular recipe works.
+15. Create a way for recipes to define pre-requisities and if not matched then show an error-dialog/alert to the user.